TheMarex/ba-thesis/text/5_stabilizer.md

 Since the stabilizer only has the joint trajectory and desired ZMP trajectory as input, we need a way to compute the desired actuation torques on the ankles.
 The canonical way to do this, would be to solve the inverse dynamics of the robot.
-However for this we need an acurate model of the robot, including correct masses and moments of intertia for each link.
+However for this we need an accurate model of the robot, including correct masses and moments of inertia for each link.
 This model is not always easy to obtain and calculating the inverse dynamics of a robot with many degrees of freedom is rather slow.
 For this reason a simple heuristic is proposed to yield approximate torques given a reference ZMP position.